UNStats/covid-19-response/content/statistical-programmes/using-telephone-interview-for-household-surveys.md

 Research Techniques, and the Sampling Program for Survey Statisticians._

 [^1]:
-  “Out of a total of 232 SDG indicators, 80 indicators were identified as obtainable from household surveys”, even if currently not all of them are collected using this data source.
+  A mapping exercise recently conducted shows that around one-third of all SDG indicators (80 out of 232 indicators), covering 13 different goals, can be sourced from household surveys.
 Achieving the Full Potential of Household Surveys in the SDG Era, Background document,Statistical Commission item 4c, 2019